Our Work

 Results

-• 298 SME and innovation alliances formed
+• 298 small and medium enterprise and innovation alliances formed

 • $293 million in private sector investments created